 Kathy Paige is a senior lecturer in science and mathematics education at the University of South Australia.
 Her research interests include pre-service science and mathematics education for primary and middle students, education for sustainability (EfS) and place-based education.

-David is co-Editor in Chief of ASERA's journal, Research In Science Education (RISE), a top-5 science education research journal internationally.
-With co-Editor in Chief, Donna King, he leads a team of Associate Editors and Assistant Editors, and leads and maintains the Editorial Board and approximately 400 reviewers.
+Donna is co-Editor in Chief of ASERA's journal, Research In Science Education (RISE), a top-5 science education research journal internationally. , She leads a team of Associate Editors and Assistant Editors, and leads and maintains the Editorial Board and approximately 400 reviewers.

 Gillian Kidman is an Associate Professor of Science Education at Monash University.
 She hasresearch and teaching interests in the sciences and is particularly interested in inquiry-based practices and the potential inquiry has for the integration of science with other disciplines.
 Gillian's work in the area of disciplinarity and inquiry-based practices with teachers is providing a fertile ground for the exploration of Inquiry inquiry-based practices and skill acquisition.
 Her research, teaching and curriculum design is award winning at both the State and National levels, and she was a Writer and Senior Advisor of the Australian Curriculum: Science, and Australian Curriculum: Biology.